wmeints/mlops-airflow-sample/README.md

 ### Training and deploying a model
 After having completed all previous tasks, a model can be trained by consecutively running the prepare_dataset and the train_model pipelines.
 Afterwards a trained model should reside in `modelartifacts` container in the linked storage account.

+#### Deployment using Airflow
+A trained model can be deployed using Airflow by including the artifact-uri in the `src/pipelines/deploy-model-dag.py` file.
+Make sure to either make blobs in the model artifacts container publicly availabe or set up KServe authentication with a service principal with the [following guide](https://kserve.github.io/website/0.9/modelserving/storage/azure/azure/#using-private-blobs).
+If the latter option is chosen, the serviceAccountName should be added to V1beta1PredictorSpec in `src/pipelines/tasks/deploy.py` and please mind that this has not been tested during development of the current repo.
+After the changes have been comitted to the repo, they can be picked up by Airflow and the pipeline can be run in Airflow.

+#### Manual deployment
 In order to deploy the model using KServe, the URL to the `model/` folder in the storage account should be included in the `deploy/model/deploy-model.yml` file.
 Make sure to either make blobs in the container publicly availabe or set up KServe authentication with a service principal with the [following guide](https://kserve.github.io/website/0.9/modelserving/storage/azure/azure/#using-private-blobs).
 If the latter option is chosen, don't forget to include the serviceAccountName in `deploy/model/deploy-model.yml`.
 The model can then be deployed using the following command:
 ```shell
 ./deploy-model.sh
 ```

+### Testing a deployed model
 After the model has been succesfully deployed, the model can be tested with testdata that has been included in the project in the `src/tests/data/testdata.json` file.
 In order to do so, the following command should be run:
 ```shell
 ./perform-prediction.sh
 ```

 ### Traffic mirroring
 In order to test a new version of a model, one could want to apply [traffic mirroring](https://istio.io/latest/docs/tasks/traffic-management/mirroring/).
 In this way, a new model can be tested without impacting the original prediction endpoint.
 With KServe, this kind of functionality can be implemented using an [InferenceGraph](https://github.com/kserve/kserve/tree/master/docs/samples/graph).
 A sample in which two versions of a model are deployed in such a way can be executed with the following script:
 ```shell